Imdimark/go2_description/README.md

-## go2_urdf
+## go2_Spade_Description
-This repository contains the urdf model of go2.
+This repository contains the urdf model of go2, can be used with CHAMP repository, using the go2.champ.urdf

 ## Build the library